Derren Nesbitt: Personal life

 Nesbitt has been married four times and has five children.

-In 1961, he married his first wife, the actress Anne Aubrey; the couple had a daughter the next year.
+In 1961, he married the actress Anne Aubrey; the couple had a daughter the next year.
 On 25 January 1973, he was fined £250 when he pleaded guilty to two charges of assault occasioning actual bodily harm in October the previous year.
 He attacked her with a leather strap after she told him that she was having an affair with another man.
 He also bruised her by grabbing her clothing the next day when she refused to tell him details about her lover.
 She divorced him a few months later.

 His third wife was an Australian beauty queen, and for a time he moved to her country where he taught theatre studies at the Northern Rivers Conservatorium of Arts in the New South Wales city of Lismore.
 By 2014, he was living in Worthing, West Sussex, with his fourth wife, Miranda.